Talk less. Teach more!

 – mental training and

-– techniques to reduced stress as well as increase concentration
+– techniques to reduce stress as well as increase concentration

 In this module we will summarize everything we have learned in this training course, and we will adapt it to our current and also to future situations.